Blog summary [5-minute read]

 New Data Breach Regulations in 2021

 Did you know that new data privacy regulations have already been introduced in the U.S. this year?
-We outline the latest changes taking place in Maryland, Missouri, New Jersey, in Complex Data Breach Notification Requirements.
+We outline the latest changes taking place in Maryland, Missouri, and New Jersey, in Complex Data Breach Notification Requirements.
 The RadarFirst regulatory team monitors activity on bills and proposed regulations that, if passed, could impact breach notification obligations.

 Currently, these states currently have proposed legislation: Iowa, Maryland, Michigan, Mississippi, Missouri, Nevada, New Jersey, New Hampshire, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Virginia, and Washington.